 When you're responsible for mold damage

 If mold occurs from a source not within the structure of the building, you may be responsible for rectifying it.
-The best way to avoid this is to keep areas such as your bathroom, and other areas where moisture can collect, dry and clean.
+The best way to avoid this is to keep areas where moisture can collect, like your bathroom, dry and clean.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.